-What should I do?
+What will Zurich do?

-This news may not change what you are planning to do, but if you are thinking of taking a payment then you may want to think about the actual charge you would pay in relation to the amount you want to take, and whether this would influence your decision.
+This news may not change what you are planning to do.
+However, if you are thinking of taking money out of your plan then you may want to think about the actual charge you would pay, compared to the amount you want to take, and whether this would influence your decision.